Simon & Marcy: Production

-"Simon & Marcy" was storyboarded by Cole Sanchez and Rebecca Sugar, from a story by Patrick McHale, Kent Osborne, and Pendleton Ward.
+"Simon & Marcy" was written and storyboarded by Cole Sanchez and Rebecca Sugar, from a story by Patrick McHale, Kent Osborne, and Pendleton Ward.
 Adam Muto served as the episode's supervising director, while Nick Jennings handled the art direction.
 When the Adventure Time production staff was pitching the storyboard for this episode to Cartoon Network, they described it as "The Road 'except for kids'".
 Reportedly, there was extensive "back and forth" between the production crew and the network before the episode was eventually greenlit.

 This was the last episode of Adventure Time to feature Sugar as a writer and storyboard artist.
 She left the series after this episode in order to focus her attention towards her own series, Steven Universe.
 In an interview with Indiewire, Sugar explained that up until storyboarding "Simon & Marcy" she had been concurrently working on both Adventure Time and Steven Universe.
 However, when it came time to storyboard this episode, she realized the workload was too much and that she had to step down from Adventure Time in order to focus on her own show.
 According to Sugar, Muto also contributed "additional scenes" to the episode; she wrote on her official Tumblr that "he really did a lot on this one and put it over the top."
 She also noted that "everyone [working on the series] was pitching in to make this one special".

 The episode features the voice of Ava Acres, who portrays the young version of Marceline.
 Acres had previously appeared in the third season episode "Memory of a Memory".
 As mentioned above, the episode makes notable use of the 1982 song "Where Everybody Knows Your Name" by Gary Portnoy—better known as the theme to the sitcom Cheers.
 According to Sugar's father, Rob, on his official YouTube channel, the use of the song started merely as a placeholder.
 However, as the episode developed, Sugar decided to keep it in the episode.
 This was notable, as it required that the show purchase the rights to use the original.
 Muto later revealed that "According to Our New Arrivals", the theme from the sitcom Mr. Belvedere, was also in the running.